veriKami/remark-deflist-revisited-dual/README.md

-# Remark Deflist Revisited °// Dual Implementation Example
+# Remark Deflist Revisited °// Dual Implementation

 **[Remark Deflist Revisited][module]** is a **[Remark]** plugin that enhances the standard `remark-deflist` with improved support for nested definition lists.